-Part Return Process Reminder
+Part Return Process Reminder:

-Prior to removal, dealers are strongly encouraged to take photographs of the damaged area.
-Dealers are required to mark glass and other components returned that have "visible issues" using masking tape or appropriate means (grease pen, etc.) to identify and highlight the area damaged.
-Additionally, copies of the photographs should be attached to any requested part returns.
+Prior to removal, retailers must take at least two digital photographs of the damaged area.
+Retailers are required to mark glass and other components returned that have "visible issues" using masking tape or appropriate means (grease pen, etc.) to identify and highlight the area damaged.

+HINT:

-NOTE: The claim may be debited if the part is not marked properly.
+• The claim may be debited if the part is not marked properly and/or missing the required digital photographs.

-Refer to Section 2.32 of the Infiniti Assurance Products Reference Manual (APRM) for additional details.
+• Refer to the Glass Part Return section of the Infiniti Assurance Products Reference Manual (APRM) for complete glass return details.